Indonesia Raya: Ownership

 In 1951, ownership of the copyright to "Indonesia Raya" came into question.
 President Sukarno ordered a search for the rightful heir to Soepratman.
 By law, Supratman was the copyright holder of "Indonesia Raya" as its composer.
 After Soepratman's death in 1938, ownership of the rights to his works fell upon the designated heirs, his four surviving sisters.
 However, because "Indonesia Raya" was officially adopted as the national anthem of Indonesia on 17 August 1945, the work became the property of the state.
 In addition, the name of "Wage Rudolf Supratman" must be listed as its creator.

 As a national anthem, copies of "Indonesia Raya" cannot be circulated as merchandise to be sold.
 Consequently, the government had the obligation to obtain all the rights to distribute the song, including the original recording, from Yo Kim Tjan.
 In 1958, the government obtained the sole right to "Indonesia Raya" from Soepratman's family.
 The following year, Yo handed the original record of the song to the Indonesian government.
 With the recommendation of the Department of Education, the government also rewarded Soepratman's sisters with 250,000 Indonesian rupiah each on 31 May 1960.

 Legal basis

-As stipulated by Chapter XV, Article 36B of the Constitution of the Republic of Indonesia, Indonesia Raya is the national anthem of Indonesia.
-Furthermore, pursuant to 1958 State Gazette no. 44, only the first stanza of Indonesia Raya is to serve the function of a national anthem.
+As stipulated by chapter XV, article 36B of the Constitution of Indonesia, "Indonesia Raya" is the national anthem of Indonesia.
+Furthermore, pursuant to 1958 State Gazette no. 44, only the first stanza of "Indonesia Raya" is to serve the function of a national anthem.

 Lyrics

 There is no official translation of "Indonesia Raya" into other languages.
 On 28 October 1953, on the 25th anniversary of the anthem, the Harian Umum daily published their own English, German, and Dutch translations of the song.
-A bulletin released by the Ministry of Information used these translations.
+A bulletin released by the former Department of Information used these translations.
 Currently, however, the translations are no longer published.